yyyyorky/eth_dl_2024/README.md

 All the result could be produced using `test_*.py` and plot using `plot_rollout_error.py`.

-The result GIF animation can be found in `./data/meshgrid`.
+The provided result GIF animation can be found in `./data/meshgrid`.

+It can be also acquired for certain trajectory or frame using the code inside `./visualization`.